 Copyright 2006-2015, Christian L. Castle except as noted.
 All Rights Reserved.
 You may quote short passages and link to posts but do not copy entire posts.
 This is partly because we may update analysis from time to time and a static copying of posts denies readers the benefit of updates.
 Do not annotate any posts on third party sites

-Please note: It has been the policy at MTP for seven years that anonymous or pseudonymous comments will not be reviewed or posted if we don’t know who you are.
-This is particularly true if you post a comment anonymously and we believe that you are trolling for the company discussed in the post, especially Google.
+Please note: It has been the policy at MTP since 2006 that anonymous or pseudonymous comments will not be reviewed or posted if we don’t know who you are.
+This is particularly true if you post a comment anonymously and we believe that you are trolling for the company discussed in the post, especially Google or Pandora.
 We’ve been at this for a while now, and we can spot trolls, so save yourself some time.